 One-Year Study (Junior Year Abroad)

-Note: it is now too late to apply as a Visiting Undergraduate for October 2018.
-The deadline for applications for 2018 is 31st January 2018.
+The deadline for applications for 2019 is 31st January 2019.
 We do not accept one year visiting students for Medicine, Veterinary Medicine or Architecture.
 For clarification of any of the terms used below, please see our Glossary of Terms.

 - The academic year runs from October to June.
 It is divided into three terms of approximately eight weeks each, from October to December, January to March and April to June.
 We cannot accept students who wish to study here for one or two terms only under this scheme.